cathery/sys-con/README.md

 ## Building (For developers)

+Don't download the project as ZIP.
+It doesn't copy the submodules correctly and you will be left with empty folders.

+Instead, clone the repository **recursively** using any git client you have.
+(Git Bash, Git GUI, Github Desktop, etc.)

-Like all other switch projects, you need to have [devkitPro](https://switchbrew.org/wiki/Setting_up_Development_Environment) set up on your system.
+Like all other switch projects, you need to have [devkitA64](https://switchbrew.org/wiki/Setting_up_Development_Environment) set up on your system.

-This project uses libnx version 3.1.0 or later.
+This project uses libnx version **3.2.0**.

 If you have **Visual Studio Code**, you can open the project as a folder and run the build tasks from inside the program.
 It also has Intellisense configured for switch development, if you have DEVKITPRO correctly defined in your environment variables.
 Handy!